scaleoutsean/eseries-perf-analyzer/CONTRIBUTING.md

 # Contributing

-For v3.1.0 and above, please submit your request against `develop` if it exists, otherwise `master`.
+For v3.1.0 and above, please submit your request against `develop` if it exists (I delete it when I don't need it), otherwise `master`.

 You may also submit bugs in Issues.